 Trivial Benefits for Directors

 For directors of ‘close’ companies (typically defined as having five or fewer shareholders), there is a cap on the value of trivial benefits they can receive tax-free in a tax year.
-This cap is set at £300 and any benefits exceeding this amount will be taxable.
+HMRC sets this cap at £300 and taxes any benefits exceeding this amount.

 The £300 cap applies to each director individually but also includes any benefits provided to family members or members of the director’s household.
 Family members typically include the director’s spouse, civil partner, children and the children’s spouses and partners.